On coarse embeddings of amenable groups into hyperbolic graphs: The result

-Theorem \ref{thm:main} suggests that the class of finitely generated groups that admit a regular map to $\HH^n\times \R^n$ should be quite restricted.
+Theorem \ref{thm:main} suggests that the class of finitely generated groups admitting a regular map to $\HH^n\times \R^n$ should be quite restricted.
 Say that a group is RHP if it is relatively hyperbolic with peripheral subgroups to polynomial growth.
 Recall that an RHP group admits a coarse embedding into $\HH^n$ for $n$ large enough \cite{DY}.
-The following question emerged from a discussion with David Hume and John Mackay.
+The following question (which we expect to have a negative answer) emerged from a discussion with David Hume and John Mackay.

 \begin{question} Must a finitely generated group that regularly (or coarsely) maps to $\HH^n$ be commensurable to a subgroup of a RHP group? \end{question}

 Similarly, one might ask whether a group that regularly (or coarsely) maps to $\HH^n\times \R^n$ is commensurable to a subgroup of a direct product of an RHP group with a nilpotent group?
 This turns out to be false as shown by the following example.
 Consider a surface group $\Gamma_g$ of genus $g\geq 2$, and let $\tilde{\Gamma}_g$ be its canonical central extension, obtained by pulling back $\Gamma_g$ in the universal cover of $\SL(2,\R)$.
 It is well known that $\tilde{\Gamma}_g$ is quasi-isometric to the direct product $\Gamma_g\times \Z$ (see \cite[\S 3.2]{KajalTes}), while $\tilde{\Gamma}_g$ is not commensurable to a direct product with $\Z$ (for instance this can be deduced from \cite[Lemma 3.1]{KajalTes}).